raylene-gsa/technology-modernization-fund/_pages/submit.md

 ## If You Have Questions or Need Assistance

-The [TMF Program Management Office (PMO)](mailto:tmf@gsa.gov), part of the General Services Administration (GSA), is here to support your team throughout the entire TMF application and submission process.
-We are available to help develop your initial IPP and also to review your IPP prior to submission.
+The TMF Program Management Office (PMO), part of the General Services Administration (GSA), is here to support your team throughout the entire TMF application and submission process.
+We are available to help develop your initial IPP, to review your IPP prior to submission.
+For more information about our full suite of services or to get in touch with us, please see the [Get Help Preparing Your Submission]({{ site.baseurl }}{% link _pages/get-help.md %}) section of this site.

 ## Once You are Ready to Submit